 ✅ Why isn’t my lens clear?

-If you’re having trouble viewing clearly through your lenses of the rangefinder, you may have to adjust the white eyepiece.
+If you’re having trouble viewing clearly through the lenses of the rangefinder, you may have to adjust the white eyepiece.
 The white eyepiece is featured to rotate, enabling you to simply operate the lenses like that of a camera or a pair of binoculars.

 For starters, consider turning on the eyepiece to the middle at once.
 This way, the yardage differences and the display of the scope should appear crystal clear.
 After having done these steps, you should be able to adjust the eyepiece as needed.